 I’m going to show 3 ways of making the centers of the flowers.

-For the burlap sunflower, cut 6 strips that are 4 inches wide.
+For the braided center of the sunflower, cut 6 strips that are 4 inches wide.

-Fold the edges in about an inch, then glue and fold in half.
+Fold the edges in about an inch, fold in half, and glue.
 Continue down the length of the strip.

 Repeat for the rest of the pieces.